OSC-JYU/MD-consumers/README.md

 ## What are these?

-Consumers are small applications that consumes messages from the main work-queue of MessyDesk.
+Consumers aka service adapters are small applications that consumes messages from the main work-queue of MessyDesk.
 This is the layer that knows the details of how to call certain service that will eventually do all the work.

 In other words, consumers translates request from MessyDesk to API in question.
-There are currently four consumers for different APIs:
+There are currently four adapters for different APIs:

-    - api-elg.mjs - European Language Grid api
+    - elg.mjs - European Language Grid api
-    - api-imagarinary.mjs
+    - imagarinary.mjs
-    - api-replicate.mjs
+    - poppler.mjs
-    - api-azure-ai.mjs
+    - tesseract.mjs

 One must start right consumer for each service with the name of the service.

-	NAME=thumbnailer node api-imaginary.mjs
+	TOPIC=thumbnailer ADAPTER=imaginary node index.mjs

 The service "thumbnailer" is defined in /services/thumbnailer in MessyDesk's root directory.
 This will start the service IF IT HAS nomad.hcl

-Imaginary

-# imaginary
+# Imaginary

 MessyDesk consumer for imaginary service.
 Example:

-	NAME=md-imaginary node api-imaginary.mjs
+	TOPIC=md-imaginary ADAPTER=imaginary node index.mjs

+# Tesseract

+Tesseract is wrapped with ELG api by MD-tesseract

+    TOPIC=md-tesseract ADAPTER=elg node index.mjs

 # ELG